On the existence and regularity of local times: Proofs

 Assuming that $B$ is a finite random variable, it follows from \eqref{eq:GRS-fundamental} that

 where we have used $[\max(1,B)+1]^{\iota} \leq \max(1,B)+1$ as $\iota \leq 1$.
 Hence it suffices to prove that $B$ is a finite random variable almost surely.
 For this, by taking expectation we see

 which is finite for small enough $\beta>0$, and where we have used Stirling's approximation on the last inequality.
 This completes the proof. \end{proof} We are now ready to prove our main theorem.
 The proof is based on a standard chaining argument, see e.g. \cite[Theorem 4.3]{xiao-ptrf} or \cite[Theorem 1.4]{knsv}.
-For the reader's convenience however, we present the main arguments in order to keep track on essential exponents that are relatively different in our generalised case. \begin{proof}[Proof of Theorem \ref{main}] The proof will be divided into five steps.
+For the reader's convenience however, we present the main arguments in order to keep track on essential exponents that are relatively different in our generalized case.

+\begin{proof}[Proof of Theorem \ref{main}] The proof will be divided into five steps.
 The first four steps are devoted to the proof of \eqref{eq:main-fixed-s}, while the proof of \eqref{eq:main-sup-s} is presented in step 5.
+Moreover, we only consider the interval $[s,s+r]$ for notational simplicity, as the part $[s-r,s]$ can be treated with a symmetric argument.

 In the sequel, we denote $g(r) = r^{1-\alpha d}(\log \log r^{-1})^{\alpha(d+\theta)}$, where $r<e$, and we define $C_n = [s,s+2^{-n}]$.
 With this notation, it suffices to prove that

 almost surely, where $L^*(C_n) = \sup\{L(x,C_n):x\in \overline{X(C_n)}\}$.
 Throughout this proof, we will denote by $c_i,i=1,2,\ldots$ generic unimportant constants that may change from line to line.\\ \textbf{Step 1:} From Proposition \ref{prop:sup-tail} we get